-Alternate: Alberto Javier Elizondo Barragán
+Alternate: Alberto Javier Elizondo Barragán Board Member since 2004.

 Former Director of Development at Grupo Alfa, holding various positions in Corporate as well as steelmaking and petrochemical divisions during his 43-year career at Alfa.
 He currently serves on the Boards of Grupo Stiva, Axtel, and The Museum of Steel.